joeFunction/02HWRepo/Reads/MyREADME.md

 This was accomplised by manipulating the DOM with script tags, html elements and css.

-There are many webiste components and features including a nav bar, contact page, personal bio, and portfolio page.
+There are many website components and features including a nav bar, contact page, personal bio, and portfolio page.

 If you found this site insightful, please follow me on github!